ezEngine/docs-src/pages/docs/custom-code/cpp/cpp-project-generation.md

 If you have added or removed source files on disk, you might need to regenerate the C++ project for those changes to show up in your IDE.
 You have three options to do so:

 1. Use *Project > C++ Project > Regenerate C++ Project*.
 1. Run CMake yourself.
-For example you can use the CMake GUI app, point it to the plugin's build directory, and then *Configure* and *Generate* the C++ project at any point you like.
+For example you can use the CMake GUI app, point it to the plugin's build directory, and then *Configure* and *Generate* the C++ project at any time you like.
 1. Rerun *CMake Generate* from the dialog above.
 This will **clear the CMake cache** and fully regenerate the C++ project.
 Be aware that this resets all CMake options to their default values and often takes longer than strictly necessary.

 ## See Also